+Fishing

-Fishing The origins of
+The origins of our business

-our business

 With the ocean as the basis for everything we do at Maruha Nichiro, it's natural that fishing is also part of our business.
 As one of the largest seafood suppliers in the world, we are proud to pursue safe, sustainable fishing practices everywhere we do business.
 This means supporting effective fishery management practices and adopting the MSC certification standard.
 Today, we continue to improve our monitoring programs and quality assurance systems to ensure our catch is healthy, wholesome and delicious.

+Fish Farming

+Farming for the future

+marine resources, while at the same time achieve egg-to-harvest bluefin tuna farming, and greater amberjack recently received ASC certification-the gold standard for responsible choices is not only good business,

 Food Processing

 Delicious, nutritious and sustainable

-Our delicious processed and frozen food products serve many societal needs, including providing consumers with convenient frozen, freeze-dried, canned and other processed foods, pet foods, promoting wellness through nutritional supplements, and delivering a balanced diet for people in institutional care.
+Our delicious processed and frozen food products serve many societal needs, including providing consumers with convenient frozen, freeze-dried, canned and other processed foods. pet foods, promoting wellness through nutritional supplements, and delivering a balanced diet for people in institutional care.
 Our food processing bases adopt the Food Safety Management System (FSMS) global standard, and we continue to push the limits of what's possible in a world where ethical food production is a growing concern.